 Therefore, managers can promote informal learning among their employees by providing official consent to acquiring on-the-job training, particularly when there is no other way of solving a problem.

 Similarly, managers should also encourage informal training by demonstrating the conduct and openly communicating their appreciation for doing so.

 Companies can foster an informal learning environment through various approaches.

 Some of them include:

 ● Providing semi-structured environments for information sharing.

 ● Integrating informal learning with formal training plans.
 For example, by arranging pre/post discussions that offer informal ways for workers to exchange thoughts, opinions, and advice.

-● Curating knowledge by identifying, filtering, organizing and sharing the most pertinent information on particular subjects and offering it to all employees online or by means of a dedicated software or platform.
+● Curating knowledge by identifying, filtering, organizing, and sharing the most pertinent information on particular subjects and offering it to all employees online or using a dedicated software or platform.

 While the responsibility of providing adequate informal learning opportunities in the workplace lies with the company, it is important to note that effective utilization of informal learning tools depends on the employees.